We visited exotic Spain as part of a Tauck eight-day tour last September; adding pre and post days in Barcelona and Madrid.

 Much to See & Do in Madrid

-Like Barcelona, we added an extra night and day on our own in Madrid.
-Something, it seemed everyone on our tour did too.
-There’s so much to see in terms of buildings, museums, neighborhoods, performances, and eating!
-And, in many cities on the Tauck tour there was zero time to shop.
-I came home with only one small hand-painted tapas plate from Seville.
+Like Barcelona, we added an extra night and day on our own to explore Madrid.
+Nearly everyone on our tour did the same.
+There’s so much to see and do in terms of architecture, museums, neighborhoods, performances, and eating!

 A Lifetime of Experiences in 10 Days

-Throughout the next few weeks, I hope to feature each city in one post and provide a more photo highlights of each location with a few details on where we stayed and ate.
+I hope to evidently feature each city, providing more photo highlights of each location, with details on where we stayed and ate.

 As far as the Tauck tour, I give it an ‘A’ and would definitely recommend it.
 Have you ever taken a Tauck tour or been to Spain?